FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

      - **r**
      - **0 - ∞**
      - Initial global breach or pipe bottom elevation (ft or m) for an unspecified failure location.

-       If the model will locate the failure grid element instead of user specified failure location, then set GBRBOTTOMEL = distance below the dam or levee crest elevation (ft or m).
+       If the model will locate the failure grid element instead of user specified failure location,

+       then set GBRBOTTOMEL = distance below the dam or levee crest elevation (ft or m).

        In general, GBRBOTTOMEL be less than 10 ft (3 m) (see comments 1 and 6).

    * - GBRBOTWID-MAX
      - **r**
      - **0 - ∞**
-     - Maximum allowable global breach bottom width (ft or m) as constrained by the valley cross section for an unspecified failure location.
+     - Maximum allowable global breach bottom width (ft or m) as constrained by the valley

+       cross-section for an unspecified failure location.

-       Set GBRBOT- WIDWAX = 0.0 if the levee is continuous through adjoining grid elements (default = grid element octagon side).
+       Set GBRBOT- WIDWAX = 0.0 if the levee is continuous through adjoining grid elements

+       (default = grid element octagon side).

    * - GBREACHTIME
      - **r**
      - **0 - ∞**
-     - The cumulative duration (hrs) that the levee erosion will initiate after the water surface exceeds the specified pipe elevation BRBOTTOMEL.
+     - The cumulative duration (hrs) that the levee erosion will initiate after the water surface

+       exceeds the specified pipe elevation BRBOTTOMEL.

        GB- REACHTIME = 0 if the level erosion begins immediately when pipe elevation is exceeded.

    * - GBRTOPWID-MAX
      - **r**
      - **0 - ∞**
-     - Maximum allowable global breach top width (ft or m) as constrained by the valley cross section for an unspecified failure location.
+     - Maximum allowable global breach top width (ft or m) as constrained by the valley cross-section

-       GBRTOPWIDMAX
+       for an unspecified failure location.

-       = 0.0 if the levee is continuous through adjoining grid elements (default =
+       GBRTOPWIDMAX = 0.0 if the levee is continuous through adjoining grid elements

-       grid element octagon side).
+       (default = grid element octagon side).

    * - GCOHC
      - **r**
      - **0 - 750**

        **0 - 30,000**
-     - Global cohesive strength (lb/ft2 or N/m2) of the levee or dam core material for an unspecified failure location.
+     - Global cohesive strength (lb/ft2 or N/m2) of the levee or dam core material for an

+       unspecified failure location.

        If there is no core, GCOHC = 0.

    * - GCOHS